 Passive Avoidance Test in mice with cognitive impairment induced with scopolamine

 The results achieved are shown in Figure 2.
-In this graphic, each treatment is compared according to the time the mice cross from one chamber to another.
-During the training stage, the positive control group (Gal 2.0) was the one with a statistical difference since it took the longest time to cross from the illuminated chamber to the dark one (28 s); the rest of the treatments showed similar behavior with an average of 10 seconds.
+Each treatment is compared according to the time the mice cross from one chamber to another.
+During the training stage, the positive control group (Gal 2.0) was the one with a statistical difference since it took the longest time to cross from the illuminated chamber to the dark one (28 seconds); the rest of the treatments showed similar behavior with an average of 10 seconds.
 During the IL phase, all groups showed behavior with an average crossing time of 270 seconds, confirming that learning was present.
 The retention latency (RL) after treatment administration and SC-damage induction, the retention latency (RL) demonstrated that the Basal group had the longest RL, showing that learning was acquired and retained a week later.
 At-A and Aam-A had similar behavior, with an RL average of 260 seconds, even longer than Gal 2.0, a drug used to treat cognitive impairment that promotes cholinergic synapses, for which RL was 239 seconds.
-Aang 125 was the treatment that exhibited the least protective effect against cognitive impairment by showing 180 s of RL.
-The negative control group (Veh) reduced the RL (44 s)(*p<0.05).
+Aang 125? was the treatment that exhibited the least protective effect against cognitive impairment by showing 180 s of RL.
+The negative control group (Vehicle) reduced the RL (44 s)(*p<0.05).

 Figure 2.Effect of extracts of A. americana (Am-A), A. angustifolia (Aan-A), A. tequilana (At-A) on cognitive impairment induced with SC (scopolamine).
 Positive control Galantamine (Gal 2.0) and negative control (Veh).
 Bonferroni post hoc ANOVA, significatively difference is when *p< 0.05 compared to the negative control (Veh).